DeepLcom/deepl-mock/README.md

 ### User-Agent

 This mock server rejects requests that do not include a non-empty `User-Agent` header, while the DeepL API accepts them.
+To disable this check, set the `mock-server-session-allow-missing-user-agent` session header to non-zero.

 ### Socket reconnections